AdobeDocs/commerce-knowledge-base.en/help/best-practices/performance/magento-best-practice-enable-asynchronous-orders-processing.md

 ---
-title: "Adobe Commerce best practice: enable asynchronous orders processing"
+title: 'Adobe Commerce best practice: enable asynchronous orders processing'
-description: "This article provides best practice for configuration settings that can help improve checkout performance in case of large number of simultaneously created orders."
+description: This article provides best practice for configuration settings that can help improve checkout performance in case of large number of simultaneously created orders.
+exl-id: 54384e3a-62d9-4986-a204-bb63cf6ada06
 ---
 # Adobe Commerce best practice: enable asynchronous orders processing

 This article provides best practice for configuration settings that can help improve checkout performance in case of large number of simultaneously created orders.